mthibaut/python-virl2/README.md

 virl-utils
 ==========

-Utilities for integrating VIRL with the developer experience
+Utilities for integrating VIRL with the developer experience.